 The wealth management market in China is at an early stage of development and is currently highly fragmented and competitive, and we expect competition to persist and intensify.
-In distributing wealth management products, we face direct competition primarily from (i) commercial banks and their wealth management subsidiaries, (ii) non-bank traditional financial institutions, such as securities firms, fund managers and insurance companies with internal sales capabilities, (iii) online-based service providers, and (iv) third-party professional wealth management services providers that are not associated with financial institutions.
+In distributing wealth management products, we face direct competition primarily from (i) commercial banks and their wealth management subsidiaries, (ii) non-bank traditional financial institutions, such as securities firms, fund management services providers that are not associated with financial institutions.
 In addition, there is a risk that we may not successfully identify new product and service opportunities or develop and introduce these opportunities in a timely and cost-effective manner.
-New competitors that are better adapted to the wealth management services industry may emerge, we lose market share in key market segments and our business, financial condition and results of operations may be materially and adversely affected.
+New competitors that are better adapted to the wealth management services industry may emerge, we may lose market share in key market segments and our business, financial condition and results of operations may be materially and adversely affected.